Tummy Tuck (Abdominoplasty)

 The Tummy Tuck Consultation

-One final factor that Dr. Sarbak looks at is the amount of tissue inside the abdomen.
+One final factor that Dr. Sarbak and Dr. Simon look at is the amount of tissue inside the abdomen.
 This is the tissue that is beneath the muscles, around the intestines.
 Many people are surprised to hear that individuals can have fatty buildup around the intestines (in some people this can be quite significant).
 Unfortunately, this tissue cannot be addressed surgically.
 Having said that, it can still significantly influence the shape of the abdomen even after a tummy tuck (it pushes against the muscle tightening portion of the procedure from the inside out).
 Addressing this area is typically dependent upon the patient choosing to engage in a diet and exercise program designed to reduce this type of fat.

 The Tummy Tuck Procedure